mithusavasu/mithusavasu/README.md

-## Hey, I'm Mithusa Vasu.
+## Hey, I'm Mithusa!
 New to coding and loving the journey!
 Sharing my projects as I learn and grow.
 Always open to feedback and collaboration.

 🎓 Computer Science student @ Toronto Metropolitan University